-San Francisco lawsuit, NYC law highlight global risks for Airbnb
+New NYC law, San Francisco lawsuit highlight global risks for Airbnb

 In eight years of torrid growth, the company has often clashed with local public officials seeking to minimize the impact of short-term rentals on neighborhoods and urban housing markets.
 Now, those simmering tensions are starting to boil.

-New York Governor Andrew Cuomo on Friday signed legislation that Airbnb says could seriously damage its business in New York City, the company's largest U.S. market; the company said it would immediately sue to overturn the law.
+New York Governor Andrew Cuomo on Friday signed legislation that Airbnb says could seriously damage its business in New York City, the company's largest U.S. market; the company immediately filed a lawsuit in federal court seeking to overturn the law.
 The German capital of Berlin recently passed a law banning most short-term rentals, and Barcelona and Amsterdam are imposing steep fines for listings that violate laws there.

-Ground zero for Airbnb’s fight against tightening regulations is its home of San Francisco, where the company has sued to block a new requirement that it reject booking fees from property owners who have not registered with the city.
+Airbnb is also engaged in a pitched battle in its home of San Francisco, where the company has also sued to block a new requirement that it reject booking fees from property owners who have not registered with the city.

-The case is a crucial test of Airbnb’s business model.
+The New York and San Francisco legal fights are a crucial test of Airbnb’s business model.
 The company argues it cannot legally be held responsible for how landlords use its platform.
 If it is required to enforce local laws on short-term rentals, that could drastically reduce listings - and revenue - in some of its biggest markets.

-Other cities looking to rein in Airbnb are watching the proceedings and looking to the city's law as a potential model, said James Emery, deputy city attorney of San Francisco.
+Other cities looking to rein in Airbnb are watching the San Francisco proceedings and looking to the city's law as a potential model, said James Emery, deputy city attorney of San Francisco.

 "Throughout the country, people representing cities have called me to ask what's going on with the litigation," he said.

-Airbnb's legal argument relies on a 20-year-old statute designed to protect free speech online, known as Section 230 of the Communications Decency Act.
-The company asserts in its lawsuit that San Francisco "impermissibly treats Airbnb as the publisher or speaker of third-party content" when it is merely a platform for communications between property owners and guests.
+Airbnb's legal argument in both the San Francisco and New York cases rely on a 20-year-old statute designed to protect free speech online, known as Section 230 of the Communications Decency Act.
+In the San Francisco lawsuit, the company asserts that the city "impermissibly treats Airbnb as the publisher or speaker of third-party content" when it is merely a platform for communications between property owners and guests.

-Other online marketplaces - such as Amazon, eBay, and Craigslist – have cited the same law to shield themselves from liability for any improper transactions among users of their services.

-In the San Francisco case, U.S. District Judge James Donato said at an Oct.
+In San Francisco , U.S. District Judge James Donato said at an Oct.
 6 hearing he wasn't "seeing the link" between free speech protections and San Francisco's short-term rental regulations.
 Donato is expected to issue a ruling soon.

 Airbnb has also sued the Southern California city of Anaheim, home to the Disneyland theme park, and the nearby beach city of Santa Monica, over regulations that the company contends are illegal.